V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

 ## Key Points

 * The average total build cost is about $650, if you buy the full kit from the shop.
-The only thing not included in that price is a ~$120 router and a table to work on.
+The only thing not included in that price is a $120 router(approx) and a table to work on.
 If you print your own parts you can lower that price to just over $400.
 Most people can get cutting for under $800 USD.
 * Foams, wood, and plastic are easy, aluminum and other soft metals are no problem for an experienced user.
 A few users have even machined steel.
 * A lot of the parts are 3D printed.
 To save from shipping large parts, the machine can be partially assembled to cut them itself.
 * Easily removable from the table for storage.